Are you called to ministry? We want to help you!

 Cost: The fee is $1,400 annually.
 This fee helps offset a portion of the cost of your retreats and resources.
 The fee will be rolled into the total amount of funds you raise.

-Compensation: Since all Apprentices are full-time, everyone participates in raising financial support.
+Compensation: Since all Residents are full-time, everyone participates in raising financial support.

 - Part of your training is a four-day training module on financial support raising.
 This training takes place during the early spring.
 You will be equipped to raise the necessary funds for supporting your ministry, plus you will also be assigned a Coach to assist you in this process.